openservicemesh/osm/docs/onboard_services.md

 1. Verify the new behavior.

     The OSM control plane installs Prometheus and Grafana instances by default that can be used to help make sure the application is working properly.
-More details can be found in [OBSERVABILITY.md](OBSERVABILITY.md).
+More details can be found in the [Obervability](observability.md) document.

 #### Note: Removing Namespaces